 Mamacitas Café will host a series of movement-building conversations with the Young Women’s Freedom Center, system-involved youth, and other stakeholders to deepen relationships and envision how to build an incubator and pipeline of leadership for system-involved girls, women and TBNC/non-binary youth of color in Oakland.

-WCF is now accepting proposals for consideration in our fall docket.
+WCF is now accepting proposals for consideration in our spring 2020 docket.
 The RFP is available here.
 If you have any questions about WCF or our grant process, please email WCFgrantinformation@gmail.com.
-Please note the deadline for submitting a proposal is October 15, 2019 at 5:00 PM Pacific Time.
+Please note the deadline for submitting a proposal is February 18, 2020 at 5:00 PM Pacific Time.